axat67/Asian-Paints-Ltd.-Equity-Valuation-Financial-Modeling/README.md

 ---

+# 📝 Conclusion

+The financial modeling and valuation analysis provides a comprehensive view of Asian Paints Ltd.'s historical performance, projected financials, and valuation under multiple methodologies.

+The analysis shows a recovery in profitability in FY26, supported by improved EBITDA and PAT, while the company's balance sheet remains relatively conservatively leveraged.
+The forecast assumes moderate revenue growth through FY31E, accompanied by gradual improvement in operating margins.

+The valuation analysis produces different outcomes across methodologies.
+The FCFF-based DCF estimates an intrinsic value of **₹741.60 per share**, while the comparable-company methods produce implied values ranging from **₹1,262.61 to ₹1,600.66 per share**, with an average comparable value of **₹1,439.24 per share**.

+The difference between the DCF and relative valuation results demonstrates the impact of assumptions such as **WACC, terminal growth, working capital, cash-flow generation, and market valuation multiples**.
+The sensitivity analysis further highlights the importance of testing these assumptions rather than relying on a single valuation outcome.

+Overall, the project demonstrates an end-to-end approach to **financial statement analysis, forecasting, financial modeling, company valuation, peer benchmarking, and investment analysis** using Microsoft Excel.

+---

 # 💼 Skills Demonstrated

 This project demonstrates practical skills relevant to **Financial Analyst, Equity Research, Investment Banking, Asset Management and Wealth Management** roles.